zhenging/hist207b/notes/13_civil_rights/30_rebellion_and_reaction.md

 #### Questions
 1\.
 How did Nixon handle civil rights and environmental protection?
 2\.
-How does your text characterize Nixon’s handling of the war in Vietnam?
+How does your text characterize Nixon's handling of the war in Vietnam?
 3\.
 What were the costs and the legacy (after-effects) of the war in Vietnam?
 4\.
 How did Nixon transform the dynamics of the cold war?
 5\.
 What was Watergate?
 Its effects?